pmorissette/bt/docs/source/examples-nb.rst

 As we can see above, the process is a bit more involved, but it works.
 It is not very elegant though, and obtaining security-level allocation information is problematic.

 Luckily, bt has built-in functionality for dealing with strategies of strategies.
 It uses the same general principal as demonstrated above but does it seamlessly.
 Basically, when a strategy is a child of another strategy, it will create a "paper trade" version of itself internally.
-This will run the strategy in isolation and the result of that backtest will be used to populate the **price** property of the strategy.
+As we run our strategy, it will run its internal "paper version" and use the returns from that strategy to populate the **price** property.

-This means that when the parent strategy can use the price information (which reflects the returns of the strategy had it been employed) to determine the appropriate allocation.
+This means that the parent strategy can use the price information (which reflects the returns of the strategy had it been employed) to determine the appropriate allocation.
 Again, this is basically the same process as above, just packed into 1 step.

 Perhaps some code will help: